battlelitany/battlelitany/README.md

 - 👋 Hi, I’m @battlelitany
+- 🏳️‍⚧️ Pronouns: he/him
-- 💙 I’m interested in learning more about coding for fun!
+- 💙 I’m a novice coder who is interested in learning more about coding for fun!
 - 🌱 I’m currently learning vim, lua, and javascript
-- 😄 Pronouns: he/him

 <!---
 battlelitany/battlelitany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.